Proof-of-Learning is Currently More Broken Than You Think: Background

-\begin{definition} For a prover $\prover$, a proof is denoted as $\pw[\prover, {W_T}] = (\pWeights, \pBIndex, \pSign, \mathbb{A})$ where all the elements of the tuple are ordered sets indexed by the training step $t \in [T]$.
-In particular, (a) $\pWeights$ is a set of model-specific information that is obtained during training, (b) $\pBIndex$ denotes information about the specific data points used to obtain each state in $\pWeights$, (c) $\pSign$ represents cryptographic signatures of the training data, and (d) $\mathbb{A}$ incorporates auxiliary information that may or may not be available to an adversary $\adv$, such as hyperparameters $\pMeta$, model architecture, optimizer, and loss choices. \end{definition}
+\begin{definition} For a prover $\prover$, a proof is denoted as $\pw[\prover, {W_T}] = (\pWeights, \pBIndex, \pSign, \mathbb{A})$ where all elements of the tuple are ordered sets indexed by the training step $t \in [T]$.
+In particular, (a) $\pWeights$ is a set of model-specific information obtained during training{;} (b) $\pBIndex$ denotes information about the specific data points used to obtain each state in $\pWeights${;} (c) $\pSign$ represents cryptographic signatures of the training data{;} and (d) $\mathbb{A}$ is auxiliary information that may or may not be available to an adversary $\adv$, such as hyperparameters $\pMeta$, model architecture, optimizer, and loss choices. \end{definition}

 If $\prover$ logs information for every step $t$, the exact training process (culminating at $W_T$) should ideally be reproducible.
-The memory footprint of this information, \ie the states $(\pBIndex, \pSign, \mathbb{A})$, is often small.
-However, storing $\pWeights$, specifically the model weights, incurs high overhead.
-Thus, it is common practice to log weights periodically at every $k^{th}$ step (also known as the checkpointing interval).
+The memory footprint of {$(\pBIndex, \pSign, \mathbb{A})$} is often small.
+However, {storing the model weights (\ie a part of $\pWeights$)} incurs high overhead.
+Thus, it is common practice to log weights periodically at every $k^{th}$ step; {$k$ is known as the checkpointing interval.}

-Motivations for \pol include substantiating claims of ownership of a specific weight $W_T$ or verifying the correctness of delegated computations.
+Motivations for \pol include substantiating {ownership claims for a} specific {set of} weight{s} $W_T$ or verifying the correctness of delegated computations.
 The latter may arise in the context of distributed learning~\cite{dean2012large}.
-The former is motivated by the threat of model stealing~\cite{tramer2016stealing}: the \pol protocol increases the cost of an adversary as it is now required to generate a proof for the model it has stolen (or obtained through insider access).
+The former is motivated by the threat of model stealing~\cite{tramer2016stealing}: the \pol protocol increases the cost of an adversary as it is now required to generate a proof for the model it has stolen {or obtained through insider access.}